ORNL-QCI/ExaTENSOR/GFC/README.md

     dynamic type inferrence may decrease the efficiency when storing and operating on small objects.
-Thus, this implementation aims at providing a set of rather expensive higher-level abstractions for control logic and other high-level operations for which ultimate numeric Flop/s efficiency is not required.
+Thus, this implementation aims at providing a set of rather expensive higher-level abstractions for control logic and other high-level operations for which ultimate performance is not required.
     The use of GFC containers in the inner loop of compute intensive kernels is highly discouraged (please resort to plain data, like arrays).
  2. Due to limitations of Fortran class inheritence, public methods with a trailing underscore shall NEVER be used by the end user!